 Phone registration: Call us toll-free at 1-866-417-6111, option 1.

 Fax or mail registration: registration and order form

 Conducted by national and experienced trainers of the Domestic Abuse Intervention Programs.

 Please DO NOT make any travel arrangements until you receive a confirmation message from DAIP via email.
 You will receive an online notification of your payment but your confirmation message will be sent in one to three days after your payment has been received.

-Registration begins at 8:00 AM on TBD.
-Training days typically last from 8:30 AM until 4:30 PM.
+Registration begins at 8:00 AM on September 17.
+Training days typically last from 9:00 AM until 4:00 PM.
 We provide coffee, tea, and snacks.
 Content builds on itself from session to session, so please arrange accommodations and travel to ensure full participation.
 Participants who do not complete all sessions may not receive certificates of completion.
 Dress is casual.

 Refunds (minus a $75 service charge) will be granted for cancellations at least two weeks before the event.